mlwre/mlwre.github.io/about.md

 title: About MLWRE
 ---

-# About MLWRE

-We are a **non-profit association** established under Organic Law 1/2002, regulating the Right of Association.
+We are a **non-profit association** established under Organic Law 1/2002 of Spain, regulating the Right of Association.
 We've been working on threat analysis and malware research for over a decade.

 ## Our mission